 Health Equity Considerations and Communities of Color

 Communities of color have been disproportionately affected by the COVID-19 pandemic.
-Individuals in communities of color are more likely to have severe illness and even die from COVID-19 likely due to a range of social and structural factors including disparities in socioeconomic status, access to care, rates of chronic conditions, and occupational exposure, systemic racism, and historic and continued inequities in the health care system.
+Individuals in communities of color are more likely to have severe illness and even die from COVID-19 likely due to a range of social and structural factors including disparities in socioeconomic status, access to care, rates of chronic conditions, occupational exposures, systemic racism, and historic and continued inequities in the health care system.
 Access to and confidence in COVID-19 vaccines is of critical importance for all communities, but willingness to consider vaccination varies by patient context, in part due to historic and continued injustices and systemic racism that has eroded trust in some communities of color.
-According to a recent Kaiser Family Foundation survey, only 50% of Black Americans compared with 65% of White Americans, would definitely or probably get vaccinated against COVID-19 even if the vaccine was free and determined safe by scientists, many citing distrust as a concern (Hamel 2020).
+With time, greater proportions of Black Americans have expressed desire for vaccination such that the majority surveyed affirm their intent for vaccination (Pew Research Center, 2021).
+Despite intent to obtain vaccination, inequities in vaccine distribution persist, with Black and Latinx populations generally vaccinated at lower rates than others, in part related to differential access (KFF, 2021).
 When discussing COVID-19 vaccines with an individual who expresses concerns, it is critical to:

 - Be aware of historical and current injustices perpetuated on communities of color